The New Fred and Barney Show

 The New Fred and Barney Show is an American animated television series revival and spin-off of The Flintstones produced by Hanna-Barbera that aired on NBC from February 3 to October 20, 1979.
 The series marked the first time Henry Corden performed the voice of Fred Flintstone for a regular series.

+The series was released by Warner Archive on Blu-ray on January 27, 2026.

 Overview

 These new episodes were composed of the traditional Flintstones cast of characters such as Fred and Barney's children Pebbles and Bamm-Bamm as toddlers, after having been depicted as teenagers on The Pebbles and Bamm-Bamm Show on CBS in 1971.
 They returned to the form of teenagers on The Flintstone Comedy Show in 1980 on NBC.
 Some plots were familiar Flintstones stories while others consisted of new misadventures with witches and werewolves, as well as spoofs of late 1970s fads.

 A second season of seven new episodes combined with reruns of The New Fred and Barney Show were broadcast on the package program Fred and Barney Meet the Thing and later on Fred and Barney Meet the Shmoo.

 Like many animated series created by Hanna-Barbera in the 1970s, the show contained a laugh track.